Carol Elliott, CRNA, MPA, PhD

 Department of Nurse Anesthesia Education

-Dr. Elliott is an Assistant Professor in the Department of Nurse Anesthesia Education.
-She has over thirty-five years experience in nurse anesthesia practice serving in the role of clinical and academic educator as well as Program Director from 1973-2007.
-Dr. Elliott spent a total of 22 years in the United States Air Force.
-She was a combat flight nurse for 15 years and was deployed to active duty during Operation Desert Storm.
-She served seven years in the 442nd Medical Evacuation Hospital at Whitman Air Force base and retired at the rank of Colonel.
+Carol Elliott, Ph.D., CRNA is professor emeritus in the Department of Nurse Anesthesia Education.
+She has more than thirty-five years experience in nurse anesthesia practice serving in the role of clinical and academic educator as well as program director/department chair from 1973-2007.
+She spent a total of 22 years in the United States Air Force and was a combat flight nurse for 15 years.
+She was deployed to active duty during Operation Desert Storm in the early 1990s, served seven years in the 442nd Medical Evacuation Hospital at Whitman Air Force base, and retired at the rank of Colonel.

-Dr. Elliott is the course coordinator for a number of Web-based nurse anesthesia curricular courses.
-She currently teaches in Advanced Theory in Anesthesia Practice courses and co-teaches Introduction to Theory and Research.
+Elliott is the course coordinator for a number of web-based nurse anesthesia curricular courses.
+She currently teaches advanced theory in anesthesia practice courses and co-teaches introduction to theory and research.

-Dr Elliott’s is committed to teaching nurse anesthesia students the research process and interpretation.
-She actively serves on a number of student Capstone committees and provides structural and content guidance.
-Dr. Elliott advises and encourages the student and faculty to disseminate new evidence-based practice knowledge by scholarly publications.
-Further, she supports the Program’s transition to doctoral (DNP) programming and the development of the long-term goal of a BSN-to-PhD track.
+Elliott is committed to teaching nurse anesthesia students the research process and interpretation.
+She actively serves on a number of student capstone committees and provides structural and content guidance.
+She also advises and encourages the student and faculty to disseminate new evidence-based practice knowledge by scholarly publications.
+Further, she supports the program’s transition to doctoral (DNP) programming and the development of the long-term goal of a BSN-to-Ph.D. track.